 – Hugh Milne, The Milne Institute, Inc.

-I am a practitioner of Chinese medicine, a certified craniosacral therapist, and a certified yoga instructor.
-I offer craniosacral sessions for adults, children, and infants.
+I am a Licensed Acupuncturist/practitioner of Chinese medicine and a certified Visionary Craniosacral Work® practitioner.
+I offer treatments for people of all stages of life, including infants, children, and adults of all ages.
 I am passionate about providing sensitive and effective acupuncture and craniosacral treatments to the Seattle community.

 I’ve practiced music since I was four years old.
 Music has always been a conduit between my inner self and the outer world.
 My experience with it has informed everything that I do as a person as well as a practitioner.
 Playing the harp and piano enables me to express my heart through my hands with the nonverbal language of music.
 I have similarly cultivated a sensitivity in my hands of listening to the nonverbal expression of the body.
 I try to not go too far from being in touch with this nonverbal language in all of my work.